numba/numba/docs/source/proposals/external-memory-management.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 An asynchronous memory manager might provide the facility for an allocation or free to take a CUDA stream and execute asynchronously.
-For freeing this is unlikely to cause issues since it operates at a layer beneath Python, but for allocations this could be problematic if the user tries to then launch a kernel on the default stream from this asynchronous memory allocation.
+For freeing, this is unlikely to cause issues since it operates at a layer beneath Python, but for allocations this could be problematic if the user tries to then launch a kernel on the default stream from this asynchronous memory allocation.